Brinkslab/LSP/README.md

 <i>field_enhancement_plot.py</i> - Python code to generate the color maps in Fig. 5

+<i>cross_sections.lsf</i> - Lumerical script to simulate the cross sections of Fig. 7

 <i>graph_generator_supplInfor.py</i> - Python code to generate Figs. 4, 6 and 7

 # Use and Adaptation